255BITS/achieve/README.md

 ###flag(bit)
 `bit` is a symbol designating the name of the flag.

 This will toggle a flag as ON.
 If the correct flags are set to ON, a `received` event is triggered.

-Events are only triggered once, when all required flags are set to ON.
+Calling `flag` on an existing ON `bit` will do nothing.

 ####Example
 ```coffeescript